-WP Post Categories – Searching Features
+WP Categories – Searching Features

-Search for categories by typing in a keyword into the search field and clicking on the ‘Search Categories’ button …
+You can search for categories by typing in a keyword into the search field and clicking on the ‘Search Categories’ button …

-(Screen Options – Categories)
+(Screen Options Tab – Categories)

 WordPress Categories – Grouping Features

-(Posts grouped by category)
+(Grouping posts by category)

-WordPress Post Categories – Tools
+Categories – Tools

-(Categories and Tags Converter feature)
+(Categories and Tags Converter tool)

-Post Categories – Plugins
+WordPress Post Categories – Plugins

 (Membership plugins can be used to protect content in specific categories)

-(Extend the functionality of your Table of Categories with plugins)
+(Expand the functionality of your Table of Categories with plugins)

-Step 5 – Using WordPress Categories Effectively
+Step 5 – Using Categories Effectively

-Choose Relevant Keywords For Your Post Titles
+Choosing Relevant Keywords For Post Titles

-Publish Posts Under The Most Relevant Post Category
+Publish Posts Under Relevant Post Categories

-Use A WordPress SEO Plugin
+Use An SEO Plugin

-One additional step you can take to maximize the SEO benefit of using categories is to use an SEO plugin for WordPress …
+An additional step you can take to maximize the SEO benefit of using categories is to use an SEO plugin for WordPress …

 The plugin also allows you to optimize categories individually …